mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 !!! note "Info"
     In this scenario, JuliaGrid will recognize instances where the user has not modified parameters that impact the gain matrix.
 Consequently, JuliaGrid will leverage the previously performed gain matrix factorization, resulting in a significantly faster solution compared to recomputing the factorization.

 ---

-##### Least Absolute Value Estimator
-The same methodology can be applied to the LAV method, thereby circumventing the need to construct an optimization model from scratch.

----